Clinton offers Myanmar first rewards for reform

 "I told the leadership we will certainly consider the easing and elimination of sanctions as we go forward in this process together ...
 It has to be not theoretical or rhetorical, it has to be very real, on the ground, that can be evaluated."

-Clinton also said the United States would support World Bank and International Monetary Fund assessment missions to help Myanmar jumpstart its economy, and new U.N. counter-narcotics and health cooperation programs.
+Clinton also said the United States would support World Bank and International Monetary Fund assessment missions to help Myanmar jumpstart its economy, and new U.N. counter-narcotics and health cooperation programmes.

 Seeking to pull Myanmar more closely into a region increasingly united by wariness over China, Clinton invited Myanmar to become an observer to the Lower Mekong Initiative, a U.S.-backed grouping discussing Southeast Asia's major waterway.